thunderclient/thunder-client-support/docs/subscription.md

 ## Announcing Subscription Plans
-The extension was free for the last 2 years, but to support the development and operational costs, we will be charging businesses that use team features.
+The extension was free for the last 2 years, but to support our development and operational costs, we will be charging businesses that use team features.

 #### We are launching Subscription plans for businesses